Bankruptcy Exemptions in California

 Santa Ana Bankruptcy Lawyer

-The following is a list of exempt property under System 1 as stated in the California Code of Civil Procedure:
+Below are the lists of exempt property under System 1 as stated in the California Code of Civil Procedure.

 - $75,000 for single people who are not disabled

 - $175,000 for persons 65 and older, or disabled persons